wsmoak/wsmoak.github.io/_posts/2015-09-08-building-elixir-from-source.md

 If all the dots are green, carry on!

+If that didn't work... you may need to install Xcode so that the `make` command will be available.
+See <https://developer.apple.com/xcode/download/>.

 ### Modify Environment

 Next I modified my `~/.bash_profile` so that the newly built `elixir` and `iex` scripts would be **first** on my path: